Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment during data taking

 \subsubsection{Phase-1 upgrade}

 During the extended YETS starting at the end of 2016, the innermost component of the silicon tracker was replaced with a new upgraded pixel detector~\cite{Adam_2021}.
 The first data with the new pixel detector were recorded in spring 2017, prior to the restart of the LHC $\pp$ run.
 After the first period of detector commissioning to derive the initial calibrations, CRUZET and CRAFT data were collected for alignment purposes.
+In general, the alignment fits presented in this subsection were performed with \MILLEPEDE-II.
+As a linearization point, the best alignment of the strip detector in 2016 was used, and the pixel detector was assumed to correspond to an ideal tracker.

 First, only the forward pixel subsystem was included in data taking.
 Before performing any alignment fit, the asymmetric track rate that was observed between the two FPIX endcaps already provided a hint of a large initial misalignment for this subdetector.
 The first alignment fit of the FPIX high-level structures, namely the four half cylinders, was performed using \mbox{$1.5\times10^6$} reconstructed cosmic ray muon tracks collected at $0\unit{T}$.
 The high-level structures of the strip detector were included in the alignment procedure as well, to avoid introducing any bias in the alignment constants for the pixel detector due to misalignment in the strip tracker.
 For the first track-based alignment after the installation, APUs of 500\mum and 20\mum for the pixel and strip modules, respectively, were used in the track reconstruction and fit.
 The largest measured correction to the assumed geometry was a shift of around 2.8\mm of the $-z$ endcap of the forward pixel detector in the longitudinal direction, further away from the interaction point, as shown in Fig.~\ref{fig:GC_pixelHL} (left).
 Correcting this large misalignment eliminated the asymmetric track rate between the two forward pixel sides.
 The strip tracker was not substantially misaligned.
 The magnitude of the alignment corrections was typically 10\mum for most of the substructures, with the exception of the tracker endcaps, which moved by around 100\mum in the longitudinal direction.